while-basic/chriscelaya.xyz-tailwind-css-starter-blog/README.md

 ## Motivation

-I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box template to use so I decided to find source code to create one.
-Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).
+I wanted to add a blog to my existing website, but there was no easy out of the box templates to use.
+So I decided to find source code to create one.
+Design is adapted from Vercel.

-I wanted it to be nearly as feature-rich as popular blogging templates like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.

 ## Features